alexhtruong/buildboard/README.md

-# BuildBoard
+# 🔧 BuildBoard – Build in Public, but Structured

-BuildBoard is a full-stack web platform for developers, learners, and tinkerers to publicly (or privately) document their progress, architecture decisions, mistakes, technical struggles, and lessons while working on any project.
+BuildBoard is a full-stack platform where developers, engineers, and learners document their project journeys — not just the end results.
+It's designed to capture and organize the real work behind building something: the progress logs, tough decisions, mistakes made, and the lessons learned.

-Think of it as:
+Instead of tweeting sporadic updates or losing technical context in Notion docs or GitHub issues, BuildBoard gives users a structured way to share the evolution of any project — turning messy development into meaningful narrative.

-- **A journal + changelog + dev blog + build-in-public platform**
+## 🚀 Core Features

-- **Designed to showcase the thinking, process, and technical nuance of real projects — not just the polished result**
+- **Project Timelines**: Each project becomes a public or private timeline of logs, tagged as progress, mistake, decision, or lesson

-## 🚀 What is BuildBoard?
+- **Smart Search**: Logs are searchable across projects, filterable by stack, and enriched with AI summaries to surface key learnings

-BuildBoard bridges the gap between private development notes and public showcasing.
-It's a platform where developers can:
+- **Developer Integration**: GitHub commits, tool tags, and community engagement features make BuildBoard feel like a dev blog crossed with a structured, searchable digital lab notebook

-- Document their thought process and decision-making in real-time
+## 🎯 Who It's For

-- Share technical struggles and how they overcame them
+BuildBoard is designed to support:

-- Create a transparent timeline of project evolution
+- 💡 **Developers learning in public**
-- Build a portfolio that shows the journey, not just the destination
+- 🧠 **Teams reflecting on technical decisions**
-- Learn from others' documented experiences and mistakes
+- 🧰 **Builders creating a living portfolio that shows how they think, not just what they built**

 ## 🛠️ Tech Stack